top of page

 We know signing up can be a bit confusing sometimes, and sometimes you need answers.
 So we have answered the most frequently asked questions for you below.
 If you do need more help or have another question, feel free to send an email to email@example.com.

-How does the club run?
+How is the club run?

 What climbing activities does UQMC run?